craftsland/remote-apis-testing/CONTRIBUTING.md

 - Client/Server/Asset names **must** not include `-`, instead use `_` to split multiple words.
 - The remote instance name passed is called `remote-execution`
-- The platform property passed to the REAPI server is a single key-value pair `OSFamily=Linux`
+- The platform property passed to the REAPI server is a single key-value pair `OSFamily=linux`
 - The client connects to the server via a single unauthenticated endpoint called `frontend` at port `8980`
 - Client implementations *must* have a docker-compose service name called `client`
 - The server implementation *must* contain a docker-compose service called `frontend` that the client connects to, and it